The Public Intellectual

 As a filmmaker, I have been involved in more than two-dozen documentary projects, starting as a writer to becoming a producer.
 I learned the craft by doing it and became a professional editor.
 Successful grant writing for The National Endowment for the Arts, National Endowment for the Humanities, PBS and other areas total more than one million dollars.
 I received a New York Press Association award, and nearly sixty academic articles, human interest pieces, and feature stories have been published.
 I received eighteen teaching and academic scholarship awards, twenty-three academic grants, and delivered more than thirty university and public presentations.

 My political writing has appeared in the “best of the alternative press” annual volumes.
-I have earned dozens of awards of writing awards.
+I have earned dozens of writing awards.
 A Special Manuscript & Film Collection of my work is housed at William M. Randall Library, the University of North Carolina at Wilmington, NC.

 Teaching honors from St. John Fisher College include the Trustees Award for Distinguished Scholarship, the Teaching Excellence Award, and the Rev. Joseph B. Dorsey Award for Outstanding Faculty Service (twice).
 A special award, in my name, is given out annually to the professor who does outstanding service.
 At UNC Wilmington, I have been the recipient of every teaching and scholarly award given by UNC Wilmington, and the UNC system.
 These are the Award for Faculty Scholarship, J. Marshall Crews Distinguished Faculty Award, Distinguished Teaching Professorship Award, Chancellor’s Teaching Excellence Award, and the University of North Carolina Board of Governors Award for Teaching Excellence.